trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 ```

 5. Tell the proxy that there is a first contract deployed with some interface.
-   Edit the parameter file `proxy.parameterList.jsligo` (:warning: Change with the smart contract address on each command line on `addr` fields below :warning:)
+   Edit the parameter file `proxy.parameterList.jsligo` (:warning: Change with the smart contract address on each command line on `addr` fields below :warning:).

 ```ligolang
 #import "proxy.jsligo" "Contract"